 Can I apply for PPP and an SBA disaster loan?

 Yes, you can.
 However, you can’t apply for an SBA disaster loan for the same purpose as the Paycheck Protection Program.

 I reduced my workforce.
 Will this affect my PPP application?

-Yes, but only if you do not plan on rehiring them or restoring their pay for their typical work hours.
-If you can prove by June 30th that you’ve maintained the salary and wages of your employees and that their pay hasn’t dropped below 25% of the stated monthly average, you will have a strong application.
+It will affect your PPP forgiveness application, but only if you do not plan on rehiring them or restoring their pay for their typical work hours.
+You must prove that you’ve maintained the salary and wages of your employees, and that their pay hasn’t dropped below 25% of the stated monthly average for your forgiveness application.

 I’m a sole prop.
 How do I show my salary if I use owner draws?

-If you’re a sole prop, it will be based on your self-employment income.
-More specifically, this will be the net profit reported on your Schedule C. That is the number you pay tax on therefore it is treated as your salary.
+If you’re a sole prop, average monthly payroll expense is based on your self-employment income.
+More specifically, this is the net profit reported on your Schedule C. That is the number you pay tax on therefore it is treated as your salary.
 You can define your monthly average payroll expenses as that net profit number for the year divided by 12.
 Payroll expenses are capped for individuals earning over $100,000 so if you have greater than $100,000 in net profit, use $100,000 as your total income and thus $8,333.33 as the monthly average.